|Guide||♦||459 Triplogs||15 Topics|

-As of Fall '98 a new bridge ruins the beginning of the trail.
-Although I am sure there was a good reason.
-The beginning was the best part and now it's gone.
-Ever think about first impressions?
-Okay on with the show.
-Walk over the bridge and spit on it (just kidding), actually they did a good job blending the bridge to the environment.
-After crossing the bridge the trail turns left.
+A few minutes into the hike, you cross a bridge built in the summer of '98.
+The steep climb in and out of the creek was a mini adventure you now admire from above.
+After crossing the bridge, the trail turns left.
 Follow the trail overlooking the creek on your left.
 A spectacular field of ferns opens up to your right.
-Old apple trees are scattered throughout the field.
-Shortly before reaching the creek lush and I mean lush paths welcome the hiker.
-This is one place I can truly say I'm glad I can't bring my mountain bike.
-You just wouldn't want to screw up something so perfect.
-The sandy trail adds a Hawaiian feel.
+It is the former site of the Lolomai Lodge.
+Operation faded out around 1920.
+Zane Grey wrote Call of the Canyon at the lodge.
+Scattered throughout the field are old apple trees.
+Shortly before reaching the creek, lush, and I mean lush paths welcome the hiker.
+West Fork is one place I can truly say I'm glad I can't bring my mountain bike.
+You wouldn't want to screw up something so perfect.

 There are a number of reasons why West Fork is the most popular trail on the Coconino National Forest.
 You'll know some of them once you've strolled beside the pleasant little stream that ripples along the canyon floor and looked up, way up, at the dizzying cliffs that tower above it.
 You'll know even more if you come in the spring, when migrating songbirds decorate the trees with flashes of brilliance, or in the fall when pastel leaves float in clear reflecting pools under a canopy of solid color.
 You can even add to that list if you come in the winter, when icicles hang from red rock overhangs and snatches of snow persist in cool shadows.
 As a matter of fact, you'll probably find a new reason to be here every time you visit.